l1asis/thm-writeups/Capture/Capture.md

 ### **Login page!** Errors and incorrect credentials are our close friends right now! (you have to enter something and try to login)
 ![Screenshot](./images/screen2.png)

-### **Oh no...** But now we do know, that the first security breach of this login form is that it shows us, whether the user exist or not!
-It is important to remember this.
+### **Oh no...** But now we know that the first security breach of this login form is that it shows us whether the user exists or not!
+It's important to keep this in mind.

 ## ***Step 2.1: Dictionary attack with Hydra***
 ### I will say up front, I tried to breach this login form with 'hydra' right away, but the long time without results showed that there was something else we didn't take into account...